bconf-lang/bconf/SPEC.md

 inline_block = { enabled; port = 8080; }
 ```

+### Scoping

+Defining a block also creates a new scope.
+Scopes only affect the availability of [variables](#variables), other dynamic features such as statements and modifiers are free to ignore scopes.
+Although dotted keys and blocks may affect the same values, dotted keys **do not** create scopes.
+Instead, they use the current scope in which they are being defined.

+Scopes inherit the scope of the parent, allowing anything that was defined in the parent block to also be accessible the child.
+Once the parser reaches the end of the block, all variables defined inside that scope will no longer be accessible.
+Parsers do not need to hang onto the scope created once a block has finished parsing.

 ## Arrays

 An array is an ordered list of values wrapped in square brackets (`[]`).
 Values _must_ be separated by a comma, and trailing commas are allowed.
 Arrays can contain a mix of value types.